 For the purposes of the present document, the terms given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

+6G Wireless sensing: 6G system feature providing capabilities to get information about characteristics of the environment and/or objects within the environment (e.g., shape, size, orientation, speed, location, distances or relative motion between objects, etc) using radio frequency signals.

-Al Agent: an automated intelligent entity capable of e.g interacting with its environment, acquiring contextual information, reasoning, self-learning, decision-making, executing tasks (autonomously or in collaboration with other Al Agents) to achieve a specific goal.
+Al Agent: an automated intelligent entity capable of e.g. interacting with its environment, acquiring contextual information, reasoning, self-learning, decision-making, executing tasks (autonomously or in collaboration with other Al Agents) to achieve a specific goal.

 Editor’s Note: This definition could be updated as the study goes on to align with the potential new understand of AI agent.